- Category: About Us

 - Like St. Francis, we are to rebuild and maintain the spiritual and physical Body of Christ.

-- Be mindful of how Mother Angelica continues to build up the Church.
+- Be mindful of how our local ordinary continues to build up the Church.

 To serve the liege lord in valor and faith